ssp21/ssp21-spec/ssp21.md

 ### CSPRNG

-A cryptographically secure pseudorandom number generator (CSPRNG) is required for different functions, depending on the handshake mode:
+A cryptographically secure pseudo-random number generator (CSPRNG) is required for different functions, depending on the handshake mode:

 * the generation of ephemeral DH keys in all public-key modes that provide forward secrecy